Chocolate Chip Scones

 Or even use fruit or nuts instead.

-To make this easy chocolate chip scone recipe, start by placing the flour, sugar, baking powder, and salt in a large mixing bowl.
+Start by placing the flour, sugar, baking powder, and salt in a large mixing bowl.

 Dry ingredients for scones in a large glass mixing bowl.

+Give everything a quick stir just to get it combined.
 You could also do this in a stand mixer on low speed.

 Next, add the cold butter.
 I like to cut it into cubes first, so it's a little easier to blend in.